-Investments in non-marketable equity securities are accounted for using either the equity method or the cost method.
 Investments in entities over which the Company has the ability to exercise significant influence, but does not hold a controlling interest, are accounted for using the equity method.
 Under the equity method, the Company records its proportionate share of income or loss in other income and expense, net, in the Condensed Consolidated Statements of Operations.
-Investments in entities over which the Company does not have the ability to exercise significant influence are accounted for using the cost method.
+Investments in entities over which the Company does not have the ability to exercise significant influence and which do not have readily determinable fair values, are initially recognized at cost and remeasured through earnings when there is an observable transaction involving the same or similar investment of the same issuer, or due to an impairment (referred to as the "measurement alternative").
+The fair value of non-marketable equity investments is not estimated if there are no identified events or changes in circumstances that may have a significant adverse effect on the fair value of the investment.
 The Company monitors its non-marketable securities portfolio for potential impairment.
-When the carrying amount of an investment in a non-marketable security exceeds its fair value and the decline in fair value is determined to be other-than-temporary, the loss is recorded in other income and expense, net, in the Condensed Consolidated Statements of Operations.
+When there is evidence that the expected fair value of the investment has declined to below the recorded cost, the impairment loss is recorded in other income and expense, net, in the Condensed Consolidated Statements of Operations.

 Upon merging with TiVo on June 1, 2020, the Company assumed certain investments in non-marketable equity securities.
-As of June 30, 2021 and December 31, 2020, other long-term assets included equity securities accounted for under the equity method with a carrying amount of \$4.6 million and \$4.2 million, respectively, and equity securities without a readily determinable fair value with a carrying amount of \$0.1 million and \$0.1 million, respectively.
-No impairments or adjustments to the carrying amount of the Company's equity securities without a readily determinable fair value were recognized in the three and six months ended June 30, 2021 and 2020, respectively.
+As of September 30, 2021 and December 31, 2020, other long-term assets included equity securities accounted for under the equity method with a carrying amount of \$4.8 million and \$4.2 million, respectively, and equity securities without a readily determinable fair value with a carrying amount of \$0.1 million and \$0.1 million, respectively.
+No impairments or adjustments to the carrying amount of the Company's equity securities without a readily determinable fair value were recognized in the three and nine months ended September 30, 2021 and 2020, respectively.